 Back to Normal - Treatment for AFib

-Understanding the cause of your AFib dictates the treatment.
-For example, if through a thorough examination by your physician, it is determined your AFib is caused by hypothyroidism, then treating the thyroid may treat your AFib.
-A variety of treatment options are available today including medication, minimally invasive procedures, as well as surgery.
-Oklahoma Heart Institute Cardiac Electrophysiologist, Dr. Gregory Cogert explains ways to manage AFib and return to normal rhythm, “Treatments include management of novel antiarrhythmic and anticoagulant medications, transesophageal echocardiogram guided electrical cardioversion, catheter based 3D mapping with radiofrequency ablation, and catheter based balloon cryoablation.”
-Oklahoma Heart Institute’s Electrophysiology Team may also work together with cardiac surgeons to treat AFib as Dr. Cogert explains, “Additional therapies are coordinated with our cardiac surgical team including minimally invasive maze surgery and left atrial appendage excision.”
+The initial strategy of atrial fibrillation management includes identifying possible reversible risk factors.
+These include valvular heart disease, an overactive thyroid gland and sleep apnea.
+Once reversible risk factors have been identified, a variety of treatment options are available today, including medication, minimally invasive procedures, as well as surgery.
+Oklahoma Heart Institute Cardiac Electrophysiologist, Dr. Craig Cameron explains ways to manage AFib and return to normal rhythm, “Treatments usually begin with medications directed at controlling the heart rhythm and preventing stroke.
+Procedures may also be warranted, including electrical cardioversion, catheter ablation and left atrial appendage closure.”
+Oklahoma Heart Institute’s Electrophysiology Team may also work together with cardiac surgeons to treat AFib as Dr. Cameron explains, “Additional therapies are coordinated with our cardiac surgical team, including minimally invasive maze surgery and left atrial appendage excision.”

 A Simple Pulse Check Could Reveal AFib